narasimha-31/Houston_Demographics_Map/README.md

 ---

 ## 🔍 Live Demo
-If deployed, insert a link here:

 `🔗`https://houston4.netlify.app/

 ---

 ## 📸 Visual Guide
-This project includes an interactive **PDF-based user guide** accessible from the top-right corner, ensuring new users understand how to interact with the map seamlessly.
+This project includes an interactive **PNG-based user guide** accessible from the top-right corner, ensuring new users understand how to interact with the map seamlessly.

 ---

 ## 📁 Folder Structure

 /project-root
 │
 ├── index.html